le91688/agusmakmun.github.io/about.md

 permalink: /about/
 ---

-Someday hope to have a career in VR/exploit dev.
+VR/exploit dev/programming/web hacking.
 Learning and sharing info on my way.

 email: le91688[at]gmail.com